bruvio/traffic_API/README.md

 ## Deployment to AWS

-to deploy to AWS I chose to use Gitlab CI and terraform in conjunction with docker. to do so I created a little script in the file `./aws_scripts.sh` with a set of instruction to create policies, users, and some resources that the infrastructure needs.
+to deploy to AWS I chose to use Gitlab CI (the repo also contains Github workflows if the users prefers that) and terraform in conjunction with docker. to do so I created a little script in the file `./aws_scripts.sh` with a set of instruction to create policies, users, and some resources that the infrastructure needs.

+This script needs to be run once and before deploying to AWS.

 After those are created and you have published to AWS ECR the images of the proxy and the app you are ready to run terraform.